 Proving an Illegal Background Check

-Employee could also show that the background check itself is illegal based on the way it is administered by an employer.
+An employee could also show that the background checks for a job itself is illegal based on the way it is administered by an employer.
 Again, employees must be allowed to give permission or refuse the use of a background check.
 Also, they must be provided with a notice of rights disclosure that is sufficiently worded according to law.

 If information in the background check is to be used to refuse hiring or to fire a worker, certain actions the employer takes may also be illegal.
 An employer must let employees know that the adverse action taken is based on information in the report, and employers must present the actual report for an employee’s review, giving the employee time to dispute information in the report if necessary.
 Failure to take these steps could result in liability.

-If you have experienced adverse action based on a discriminatory background check, your employer may be liable for damages.
+If you have experienced adverse action based on a discriminatory background check for a job, your employer may be liable for damages.
 Willful violation of the laws on background checks can trigger actual and punitive damages as well as statutory penalties.
-You’ll need an experienced and capable employment discrimination attorney familiar with all the EEOC guidelines and caselaw on discriminatory background checks.
-Know your rights, and rely on the best legal counsel available to get the justice you deserve.
+You’ll need an experienced and capable employment discrimination attorney familiar with all the EEOC guidelines and case law on discriminatory background checks.
+Know your rights and what employers can look for in a background check, and rely on the best legal counsel available to get the justice you deserve.